 Philip has been advising on immigration issues all his professional life.
 He started his career as an employment lawyer before becoming one of the first lawyers to specialise exclusively in immigration law.
 Philip is now recognised as a leading expert in both business and personal immigration.

-Philip heads the team of seven full-time lawyers providing specialist immigration advice to commercial, charity and individual clients in respect of Points Based System applications - including Tier 2 (General) and Tier 2 (Intra Company Transfer), Tier 1 (Entrepreneur), Tier 1 (Investor) and those applying under Tier 1 (Exceptional Talent).
+Philip provides specialist immigration advice to commercial, charity and individual clients in respect of Points Based System applications - including Tier 2 (General) and Tier 2 (Intra Company Transfer), Tier 1 (Entrepreneur), Tier 1 (Investor) and those applying under Tier 1 (Exceptional Talent).
 Additionally, Philip routinely advises on non-Points Based System applications and often advises inward investors to the UK on establishing a presence under the sole representatives route.
 He continues to offer strategic advice and often advises EEA and Swiss nationals or their family members on free movement rights; and continues to assist those seeking to naturalise as British citizens or seeking British citizenship under an alternative basis.

 Philip’s client base is diverse and includes household names such as Nike (UK), Endemol and Atlantic Records as well as numerous leading US law firms.
 He has a particular interest in the field of media and advises clients including Channel 4, TalkBack, Thames and other production companies on immigration risk.
 He advises a number of high profile international celebrities including Snoop Dogg, Busta Rhymes, 50 Cent and advises Atlantic Records’ artists.
 A growing area of Philip’s practice is advising politicians and business leaders excluded from the UK for political reasons.